-Low-Density Residential
+Low-Density Residential (1-acre lots and larger)

-The Low-Density Residential Use District is shown in pale yellow on the Future Land Use Map.
-The areas designated as low-density residential are generally located in the eastern half of Town.
+The Low-Density Residential Use areas are shown in pale yellow on the Future Land Use Map.
+The areas designated for low-density residential development are generally located in the eastern half of Town.
 The "dividing line" shifts north to south, with Jackson Road serving as the start of lower-density residential in the north and Harris Road serving as the start in the southern portion of Penfield.